pricees/dvr/README.md

   device will leave enough space to get the full recording next pass
 - Checking for updates of the minute, given that broadcasters offset their start times to attempt to fool DVRs
+- The space needed for HD vs SD, that could be taken into account in future versions

 ```
 rake        # run test suite